Dayboro, Queensland: Education

 Dayboro State School is a government primary (Prep-6) school for boys and girls at 58 McKenzie Street (27.1941°S 152.8203°E).
 In 2018, the school had an enrolment of 369 students with 28 teachers (22 full-time equivalent) and 18 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Dayboro.
+The nearest government secondary school is Bray Park State High School in Bray Park to the south-east.

 Amenities

-The Moreton Bay Regional Council operates a mobile library service which visits the Hay Cottage on William Street.
+The Moreton Bay City Council operates a mobile library service which visits the Hay Cottage on William Street.

-The Dayboro branch of the Queensland Country Women's Association meets at the Moreton Bay Regional Council Building in Williams Street.
+The Dayboro branch of the Queensland Country Women's Association meets at the Moreton Bay City Council Building in Williams Street.

 St Francis Xavier's Catholic Church is at 135 McKenzie Street.